discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 ---

 **Annotation**
-* In the case you are using <Skill name="LegendaryDwarfStance"/>, rotation is relatively same.
+* In the case you are using <Skill name="LegendaryDwarfStance"/>, rotation is relatively the same.
 You will want to use <Skill name="Inspiring Reinforcement"/> in the last phase if Ensolyss teleports to the corner to give stability.
-For damage you can use <Skill name="Vengeful hammers"/> to increase your DPS if you do not need to conserve energy.
+For damage, you can use <Skill name="Vengeful hammers"/> to increase your DPS if you do not need to conserve energy.

 </GridItem>
 </Tab>